apache/skywalking/docs/en/setup/backend/backend-storage.md

 ```

 ## ElasticSearch
-Active ElasticSearch 6 as storage, set storage provider to **elasticsearch**.
+Active ElasticSearch 6 as storage, set storage provider to **elasticsearch**, active ElasticSearch 7 as storage, set storage provider to **elasticsearch7**.

 **Required ElasticSearch 6.3.2 or higher.
 HTTP RestHighLevelClient is used to connect server.**

 For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz` or `apache-skywalking-bin.zip`,
-for ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-es7-bin.tar.gz` or `apache-skywalking-es7-bin.zip`.
+for ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-bin-es7.tar.gz` or `apache-skywalking-bin-es7.zip`.

 At the moment, ElasticSearch 6 and ElasticSearch 7 share the same configurations, as following: